Terror management theory

 Because cultural values influence what is meaningful, they are foundational for self-esteem.
 TMT describes self-esteem as being the personal, subjective measure of how well an individual is living up to their cultural values.

-Terror management theory was developed by social psychologists Greenberg, Solomon, and Pyszczynski.
+Terror management theory was developed by Jeff Greenberg, Sheldon Solomon, and Tom Pyszczynski and is codified in their book The Worm at the Core: On the Role of Death in Life (2015).
 However, the idea of TMT originated from anthropologist Ernest Becker's 1973 Pulitzer Prize-winning work of nonfiction The Denial of Death.
 Becker argues most human action is taken to ignore or avoid the inevitability of death.
 The terror of absolute annihilation creates such a profound – albeit subconscious – anxiety in people that they spend their lives attempting to make sense of it.
-On large scales, societies build symbols: Laws, religious meanings, cultures, and belief systems to explain the significance of life, define what makes certain characteristics, skills, and talents extraordinary, reward others whom they find exemplify certain attributes, and punish or kill others who do not adhere to their cultural worldview.
-Adherence to these created "symbols" aid in relieving stresses associated with the reality of mortality.
+On large scales, societies build symbols: Laws, religious meanings, cultures, and belief systems to explain the significance of life, define what makes certain characteristics, skills, and talents extraordinary, reward others whom they find to exemplify certain attributes, and punish or kill others who do not adhere to their cultural worldview.
+Adherence to these created "symbols" aids in relieving stresses associated with the reality of mortality.
 On an individual level, self-esteem provides a buffer against death-related anxiety.
-The Denial of Death, however, has been criticized for its reductive depictions of mental health and humanity.